tiny-dancer/notes/authn.md

 For example, let's say application "awesome" has decided to utilize Okta.
 Once completing a one-time integration with Okta, user facing logins can be configured without requiring code changes.

-- "Awesome" app decides to first go-live only supporting Optum ID, this configuration can occur in Okta with no code changes.
+- "Awesome" app decides to first go-live only supporting google, this configuration can occur in Okta with no code changes.
 - 6 months later, users demand the ability to login with GovID, this configuration can occur in Okta with no code changes.
 - Months later, a new customer would like to use their own enterprise login, this configuration can occur in Okta with no code changes.